Events

 River Bend Gardens, 328 River Bend St, Manchester, MI, 48158 Map

-River Bend Gardens was established in July 2017, and formally founded by my wife and I in January 2019 as a private botanical garden, aviary, and retreat for our family of five children.
+River Bend Gardens was established in July 2017, and it was formally founded by my wife and me in January 2019 as a private botanical garden, aviary, and retreat for our family of five children.

-The property was selected for its unique combination of natural features, and is located in Washtenaw County, 15 miles Southwest of Ann Arbor, in the Village of Manchester.
-The gardens are situated on 65 acres with a half mile of frontage on the River Raisin, and adjacent to the South and West with the Leonard Preserve, a 259-acre property owned by Washtenaw County’s Natural Areas Preservation, and The Nature Conservancy.
+We selected the property for its unique combination of natural features; it is located in Washtenaw County, 15 miles southwest of Ann Arbor, in the Village of Manchester.
+The gardens are situated on 65 acres with a half mile of frontage on the River Raisin, and they are adjacent to the south and west with the Leonard Preserve, a 259-acre property owned by Washtenaw County’s Natural Areas Preservation and The Nature Conservancy.

-There are twelve gardens that make-up River Bend, with nine natural plant communities, and several glacial features in the landscape from kames, an out-wash plain, to a floodplain that includes a Buttonbush depression.
-In addition to the River Raisin, the property includes a 4 acre pond, two brooks, and over 30 natural springs.
+There are twelve gardens that make up River Bend, with nine natural plant communities, and several glacial features in the landscape from kames, an out-wash plain, to a floodplain that includes a Buttonbush depression.
+In addition to the River Raisin, the property includes a four-acre pond, two brooks, and over 30 natural springs.

-Hiking River Bend Gardens offers our guest an opportunity to view a gardener's pragmatic effort at native plant preservation and restoration.
+Hiking River Bend Gardens offers our guests an opportunity to view a gardener's pragmatic effort at native plant preservation and restoration.
 Wayne is happy to share the mechanics of the preservation work and prairie restoration with considerations to methods, successes, and failures.

-River Bend Gardens offers our guests a short walk (1/4 mile) to the prairie and meeting location, or guests may elect a longer hike (3 miles) through the garden on the trails to the meeting location.
-While the trails are established, they are not completely groomed, the garden is not ADA compliant, nor is there a restroom present on the property.
+NOTE: While the trails are established, they are not completely groomed.
+The garden is not ADA compliant, nor is there a restroom present on the property.

+A discussion and Q&A will begin at 10:30 a.m., and guests have two options for arriving at the prairie and meeting location.
 In either case there will be someone from the River Bend family there to guide you to the meeting location.
-After a discussion and Q&A, the guests will be free to walk the trails and experience the gardens at their own pace.
+After a discussion and Q&A, guests will be free to walk the trails and experience the gardens at their own pace.

 Read More